-A person we support has just moved to Birdhurst Rise.
-He spent 2 years without accessing the community or leaving his old service as he did not want to go outside.
-When he moved into Birdhurst Rise, he was very reluctant to even get on public transport, and had to walk from his old service in Beddington when he moved in to Birdhurst, which was about a 45 minute walk.
-Staff at Birdhurst were adamant that they would help him to increase his confidence and independence and get him out in the local community.
+A person we support who moved to Birdhurst Rise, previously spent two years at home without leaving his old service as he did not want to go outside.
+When he moved into Birdhurst Rise, he was very reluctant to even get on public transport, and had to walk from his old home in Beddington, about a 45 minute walk.
+The team at Birdhurst were adamant that they would help him to increase his confidence and independence and get him out in the local community.

 A huge congratulations to everyone involved for enabling him to conquer his fears and simultaneously do something good for the community.